7summer/-/README.md

    - *Input-Project-Data*
       - First we ask about the number of Man-Project and Woman-Project
       - we need to input Man-Project-Data firstly
-      - you will need to enter the name of the school according to the number provided by the system
+      - you will need to enter the name of the project according to the number provided by the system
       - What's more you will need to enter the position of project
-      - Lastly, you need to enter the participating school name or school number for the project also
       - Considering that man and woman have common project, we will ask you if this project is both male and female.
-We will show the project number in Woman-Project if this project is both male and female.
-Also consider whether the participating school are the same
+We will show the project number in Woman-Project if this project is both male and female

+   - *Input-Participating-School*
+      - User can choose to enter the participating school by entering project name or project number according to their own needs in the main function
+      - First of all, we will ask the number of participating school for the project in this function
+      - User can choose to enter by entering school number or shcool name according to their own needs

 ## Input-Credit-Data
    - *In main function*